 With nine distinct cooking functions, the Duo Plus handles everything from pressure cooking and slow cooking to yogurt making and sterilizing.
 Its “Plus” designation comes from upgraded features compared to the standard Duo, including an improved display and additional cooking presets.

-- Comprehensive functionality: 9-in-1 appliance replaces multiple kitchen devices
+- 9-in-1 appliance replaces multiple kitchen devices

-- Safety assurance: 10+ proven safety mechanisms
+- 10+ proven safety mechanisms

 Specifications